OmarDuran/nfempy/examples/degenerate_elliptic_scalar/scenarios.md

-# Scenario 1: Demonstrating the Need for Transformed Variables
+# Scenario 1: Need for Transformed Variables

 Scenario 1 is a two-materials domain numerical experiment designed to show the failure of the standard Darcy formulation in low porosity and low permeability conditions.